 Ladakh in India is an ideal destination for July, with warm weather and little rain to accompany the Himalayan scenery.
 Spend time in Leh immersing yourself in the Tibetan Buddhist culture and exploring the monasteries, lakes and high-altitude deserts.
 We also recommend the Manu Rainforest in Peru in the month of July.
 Few parks can match its incredible wildlife, which includes giant otters, caymans and flocks of macaws.

-Popular countries we recommend in July
+Popular countries to visit in July

-Itineraries we recommend in July
+Tours we recommend in July

 Trip suggestions that we know capture a route at its best if you’re planning to travel in July.